LaRa: Latents and Rays for Multi-Camera Bird's-Eye-View Semantic Segmentation: Abstract

 \section{Abstract}

 Recent works in autonomous driving have widely adopted the \bev\ (BEV) semantic map as an intermediate representation of the world.
 Online prediction of these BEV maps involves non-trivial operations such as multi-camera data extraction as well as fusion and projection into a common top-view grid.
 This is usually done with error-prone geometric operations (\eg homography or back-projection from monocular depth estimation) or expensive direct dense mapping between image pixels and pixels in BEV (\eg with MLP or attention).
 In this work, we present `LaRa', an efficient encoder-decoder, transformer-based model for vehicle semantic segmentation from multiple cameras.
 Our approach uses a system of cross-attention to aggregate information over multiple sensors into a compact, yet rich, collection of latent representations.
 These latent representations, after being processed by a series of self-attention blocks, are then reprojected with a second cross-attention in the BEV space.
-We demonstrate that our model outperforms on nuScenes the best previous works using transformers.
+We demonstrate that our model outperforms the best previous works using transformers on nuScenes.
+The code and trained models are available at \url{https://github.com/valeoai/LaRa}.

 \keywords{bird's eye view semantic segmentation; encoder-decoder transformers}